 Your child had a procedure called inguinal hernia repair.
 A hernia, also called a “rupture,” is a weakness or tear in the wall of the abdomen.
 An inguinal hernia looks like a bubble or bulge in your child’s groin area.
 This is from the intestine pushing against the weak spot.
-During your child’s surgery, the doctor made a small incision to repair and reinforce the weak spot.
-Below are instructions for caring for your child following the surgery.
+During your child’s surgery, the surgeon made a small incision to repair and reinforce the weak spot.
+Below are instructions for caring for your child after the surgery.

-Call your doctor right away if your child has any of the following:
+Call the healthcare provider right away if your child has any of the following:

-Signs of infection around the incision (redness, drainage, warmth, pain)
+Signs of infection in the incision such as redness, fluid, warmth, pain

-Vomiting or nausea that doesn’t go away
+Vomiting or nausea that doesn’t stop

 No bowel movement in 3 days

 Belly (abdominal) pain that doesn’t get better, or gets worse

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.